Search our site

 Experimental film students and graduates selected to be part of first round of nominations for ICA and BBC New Creatives

-An exploration of Queer identity and the threat posed by plastics in our oceans are among the stories explored by Kingston University students and graduates who have landed four of 21 successful applications to the first Open Call for New Creatives - a national initiative launched by BBC Arts and Arts Council England which aims to support new and emerging young artists.
+A threat posed by plastics in our oceans was among the stories explored by Kingston University students and graduates who have landed three successful applications to the first Open Call for New Creatives - a national initiative launched by BBC Arts and Arts Council England which aims to support new and emerging young artists.

 PhD film research student Myrto Farmaki and MA Experimental Film student Emily Charlton were among 21 artists selected in London to develop their initial ideas.
-Submissions from MA Experimental Film graduates Sarah Brown and Louiza Orlof were also picked to be part of the initial cohort of filmmakers.
+A Submission from MA Experimental Film graduate Louiza Orlof was also picked to be part of the initial cohort of filmmakers.

 New Creatives is open to artists aged 16-30 producing new work in audio or moving image.
 Work by successful applicants is intended for broadcast on the BBC.
 The initiative is supported by the Institute of Contemporary Arts, with Kingston School of Art's Visible Institute involved as a production partner, working with artists to develop their commissions from initial idea to delivery.
 The Visible Institute is based within the University's department of film and photograph and champions the development of practice-based research.